 Invest Better in Colgate

-Please join me in my call for better endowment management, disclosure and oversight by reviewing the information below and signing my PETITION.
+Please join me in calling for better endowment management, disclosure, and governance.
+Review the information below and sign the PETITION.

 $325 Million